Glorp/lambemacs/README.md

 It:
 * randomly overrides probably really useful Emacs keybindings with generally less useful ones
-* lets you do some lambda stuff hopefully
+* lets you do some lambda stuff hopefully (it should open a buffer with like mild instructions in it when starting)
 * a capybara
   * or: a pretty neat error, if your Emacs doesn't png-support